antonjan/get_fx_rates/README.md

 ## Run compiled java
 java -cp ./jsoup-1.11.3.jar:.
 Get_fx_rates_from_SBSA<br>
 ## Rates update
-It looks like the Rases update every 30min so no need to get an update le than 30 min.<br> Example of cron scedule.<br>
+It looks like the Rases update every 30min so no need to get an update les than 30 min.<br> Example of cron scedule.<br>
 <br>
 ## Exsample of output.<br>